MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-ips.md

 7. Provide a name for the IP pool.
 The name you choose helps you easily identify the IP pool.
 It's a good practice to make the name the same as the address range, but that isn't required.
 8. Enter the address block you want to add in CIDR notation.
 For example: 192.168.203.0/24
 9. When you provide a valid CIDR range in the Address range (CIDR block) field the Start IP address, End IP address and Available IP addresses fields will automatically populate.
 They're read-only and automatically generated so you can't change these fields without modifying the value in the Address range field.
-10. After reviewing the info on the blade and confirming everything looks correct, Click **Ok** to commit the change and add the address range to Azure Stack.
+10. After you review the info on the blade and confirm that everything looks correct, select **Ok** to commit the change and add the address range to Azure Stack.

 ## Next steps